VerceRL/Agilis-v1.0/README.md

 # About Agilis

 I coded this script in about a week after my first experience trying out custom multiplayer workshop maps in Rocket League.
-I had a great experience playing the custom maps with my friends but I thought the setup process was a bit overcomplicated and that it could be a barrier for people who want to try it out for the first time but don't know how to get started.
+I had a great experience playing the custom maps with my friends but I thought the setup process was a bit overcomplicated and that it can be a barrier for people who want to try it out for the first time but don't know how to get started.
 I don't have much experience coding projects like this but I'll be happy if it helps at least one person get started with multiplayer custom workshop maps.

 ## Functionality